top of page

 A few weeks later three Bernera men; Angus Macdonald, Norman Macaulay (both of Tobson) and Iain Macleod of Breaclete received summonses to appear in court to be charged with assault of Colin Maclennan, the Sheriff Officer.
 The case was heard on July 17th 1874 at Stornoway Sheriff Court.

-The defence lawyer was Charles Innes of Inverness.
+The defense lawyer was Charles Innes of Inverness.
 Due to his brilliant defence and adroit questioning, in a trial that lasted until 10.00 pm, a ‘not guilty’ verdict was passed.

 The full trial report can be read in Bernera Museum.